OCA/web/web_m2x_options/readme/ROADMAP.md

 - Instead of making the tags rectangle clickable, I think it's better to put the text as a clickable link, so we will get a consistent behaviour/aspect with other clickable elements (many2one...).
-- In edit mode, it would be great to add an icon like the one on many2one fields to allow to open the many2many in a popup window.
-- Include this feature as a configurable option via parameter to have this behaviour by default in all many2many tags.